alhedmi/hyprArch-dashboard/README.md

 - `toggle_dashboard.sh`: Script to toggle dashboard/workbench view

-## Install
+## Installation

-just use the install.sh script, if you encounter symlink problems uninstall everthing and use the install-cpy.sh script instead.
+To install, run the install.sh script.
+If you encounter symlink issues, please uninstall all components and use the install-cpy.sh script instead.